On this page, you can find out more about me and scroll down to read about the Politics of Parking research project.

 You can find out more about me on my University of Birmingham student profile or follow me on Twitter @Vera_Kub.

-I am carrying out my research as part of my PhD programme at the University of Birmingham.
+I carried as part of my PhD programme at the University of Birmingham.
 The Politics of Parking runs from September 2021 to September 2025.
-I am working with an advisory group of disabled people with Blue Badges to make sure my research addresses disabled people's lived experience, concerns, and priorities.
+I worked with an advisory group of disabled people with Blue Badges to make sure my research addressed disabled people's lived experience, concerns, and priorities.

-The project aims to document 1) the kinds of encounters that take place in Blue Badge bays, and 2) how disabled people navigate or manage these encounters, and the impact this has on them.
-The research will take place in two stages to answer the following research questions:
+The project aimed to document 1) the kinds of encounters that take place in Blue Badge bays, and 2) how disabled people navigate or manage these encounters, and the impact this has on them.
+The research took place in two stages to answer the following research questions:

 What kind of encounters most commonly take place in blue badge bays?